9 Types of Millets and Their Benefits

 Sorghum is also rich in tannins, which inters with the amylose in starch forming resistant starch.

-Animal studies suggest that sorghum reduced weight gain, which is attributed to formation of complexes with starch making it digest slowly, which helps you in lower caloric intake.
+Animal studies suggest that sorghum could reduce weight gain, which is attributed to formation of complexes with starch making it digest slowly, which helps you in lower caloric intake.

 7. May Promote Heart Health